 No microbiology studies were conducted in the clinical trials with this product.

 In Vitro Activity

-The clindamycin and benzoyl peroxide components individually have been shown to have in vitro activity against Propionibacterium acnes, an organism which has been associated with acne vulgaris; however, the clinical significance of this is not known.
+The clindamycin and benzoyl peroxide components individually have been shown to have in vitro activity against Propionibacterium acnes, an organism which has been associated with acne vulgaris; however, the clinical significance of this in vitro activity is not known.

 There are reports of an increase of P. acnes resistance to clindamycin in the treatment of acne.
 In patients with P. acnes resistant to clindamycin, the clindamycin component may provide no additional benefit beyond benzoyl peroxide alone.

-In five randomized, double-blind clinical studies of 1,319 patients, 397 used DUAC® Gel, 396 used benzoyl peroxide, 349 used clindamycin and 177 used vehicle.
-DUAC® Gel applied once daily for 11 weeks was significantly more effective than vehicle, benzoyl peroxide, and clindamycin in the treatment of inflammatory lesions of moderate to moderately severe facial acne vulgaris in three of the five studies (Studies 1, 2, and 5).
+In five randomized, double-blind clinical trials of 1,319 subjects, 397 used DUAC Gel, 396 used benzoyl peroxide, 349 used clindamycin, and 177 used vehicle.
+Subjects were instructed to wash the face, wait 10 to 20 minutes, and then apply medication to the entire face, once daily in the evening before retiring.
+DUAC Gel applied once daily for 11 weeks was significantly more effective than vehicle, benzoyl peroxide, and clindamycin in the treatment of inflammatory lesions of moderate to moderately severe facial acne vulgaris in three of the five trials (Trials 1, 2, and 5).

-The DUAC® Gel l group showed greater overall improvement in the investigator's global assessment than the benzoyl peroxide, clindamycin and vehicle groups in three of the five studies (Studies 1, 2, and 5).
+The group treated with DUAC Gel showed greater overall improvement in the investigator's global assessment than the benzoyl peroxide, clindamycin, and vehicle groups in three of the five trials (Trials 1, 2, and 5).

-Clinical studies have not adequately demonstrated the effectiveness of DUAC® Gel versus benzoyl peroxide alone in the treatment of non-inflammatory lesions of acne.
+Clinical trials have not adequately demonstrated the effectiveness of DUAC Gel versus benzoyl peroxide alone in the treatment of non-inflammatory lesions of acne.